adrienball/adrienball.github.io/_posts/2020-05-10-pi-zero-pihole.md

 ---
-title: Get rid of mobile ads with a raspberry pi zero and pihole
+title: Get rid of mobile ads with a Raspberry Pi Zero and Pi-hole
 layout: post
 excerpt: Many people use an ad-blocker when they are browsing the web on their laptop.
 That does the job pretty efficiently.
 However, we are powerless when it comes to blocking ads on our smartphone.
 ---